 These are some easy and practical ways you can communicate with the non-human species in your household now.
 When you do this, simply ask once, don't keep asking and don't keep ruminating if it will or will not work.
 Remember to pay attention to any thoughts, words, pictures and feelings that come your way as you are communicating.

 How did it go for you?
 I truly want to know!
 Leave a comment and tell me of your experience.
 People often tell me this tiny introduction to communicating is so easy it leaves them wanting more.
-If that’s the case with you, be sure to sign up to find out about my monthly 4 week online Beginning Animal Communication Classes and the hosted animal communication classes, where the host receives the class for free!
+If that's the case with you, let’s talk and see how I can help you.

 Here's To New Beginnings,